-Please note: Weekly bookings only during December and January.
+Please note, minimum booking: 2 nights.
+Weekly bookings only during December and January.

 The property is less than 10 minutes drive from Swansea.
 Or you could walk or pushbike there via the beach: there is a small creek crossing near town but it usually is easily crossed.
 A map of the general area is provided in the picture gallery.